 About our Group (Sangha)

 Sangha is a word in Indian languages that can be translated as community or association.
 Insight meditation (also known as Vipassana) is the practice of moment-to-moment mindfulness.
 Through careful and sustained attention, we experience ourselves in the ever-changing flow of the mind-body process.
 Having this awareness we gain insight, compassion and happiness.
-Our primary activity is silent meditation that is held on Tuesday evenings at the First Congregational Church, 216 E. Gurley in Prescott, Arizona.
+Our primary activity is silent meditation that is held on Tuesday evening at the First Congregational Church, 216 E. Gurley in Prescott, Arizona.
 Parking is available behind the building.
 Enter the building on the Alarcon (east) side.

 Tuesday Evening Schedule